nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 ## Creating a new custom integration (package)

-Now that we have a good understanding of integrations, let us dive into creating the foundation for our integration unsing the `elastic-package` tool.
+Now that we have a good understanding of integrations, let us dive into creating the foundation for our integration using the `elastic-package` tool.
 You can find Elastic's official `Contributing Guide` [here](https://github.com/elastic/integrations/blob/main/CONTRIBUTING.md).
 But I will run us through creating an integration in this blog post.
 This run through will be simliar to the `Developer workflow: build and test integration` found [here](https://github.com/elastic/integrations/blob/main/docs/developer_workflow_design_build_test_integration.md)